silverstripe/developer-docs/en/02_Developer_Guides/00_Model/05_Extending_DataObjects.md

 The following documentation outlines some common hooks that the [`Extension`](api:SilverStripe\Core\Extension) API provides specifically for managing data records.
 Note that this is *not* an exhaustive list - we encourage you to look at the source code to see what other extension hooks are available.

-[warning]
+> [!WARNING]
-Avoid using the hooks shown here for checking permissions or validating data - there are specific mechanisms for handling those scenarios.
+> Avoid using the hooks shown here for checking permissions or validating data - there are specific mechanisms for handling those scenarios.
 See [permissions](permissions) and [validation](validation) respectively.
-[/warning]

 ## `onBeforeWrite`